Import Apache Parquet Files from Cloud Storage into TiDB Cloud Starter or Essential

 .

-- When importing one file, enter the source file URI and name in the following format
+- When importing one file, enter the source file URI in the following format

-- Bucket Access: you can use either an AWS Role ARN or an AWS access key to access your bucket.
+- Credential: you can use either an AWS Role ARN or an AWS access key to access your bucket.
 For more information, see Configure Amazon S3 access.

 - AWS Role ARN: enter the AWS Role ARN value.